JustinBeckwith/linkinator-action/README.md

 - `markdown` - Automatically parse and scan markdown if scanning from a location on disk.
 Defaults to `true`.
 - `serverRoot` - When scanning a locally directory, customize the location on disk where the server is started.
 Defaults to the root of your GitHub repository.
 - `directoryListing` - Include an automatic directory index file when linking to a directory.
 Defaults to `false`.
+- `retry` - Automatically retry requests that return HTTP 429 responses and include a `retry-after` header.

 ## Outputs
 - `results` - An object with the results of the run.